-Like, I get home from work and all I want to do is take off my bra and lay face down on my mattress while I make ughhhhh ohhhs nooooo noises and eventually my husband asks me what’s wrong and I can trick him into rubbing my back.
+Like, I get home from work and all I want to do is take off my bra and lay face down on my mattress while I make exhausted noises and eventually my husband asks me what’s wrong and I can trick him into rubbing my back.

 No, thank you.
 You have to be a special kind of psychopath to want to abduct someone for the “joy” of getting to take care of an adult-sized baby.

 Told in three parts – Colin, Mia’s mother and the detective on the case – the story bounces back and forth between Mia being missing and Mia being found.
 Mia’s perspective is saved for the epilogue.
 A little twist ending that I enjoyed (if you’re paying attention you can figure it out beforehand), but overall, without Mia being given a voice, the events that happened to her feel detached and impassive.

 While I usually like novels that pull off the before/after trope, this time around it just didn’t have the same punch.
-The prose were average when they should have been vibrant and sharp.
+The prose was average when it should have been vibrant and sharp.
 And the story itself – the clues, the “twists,” the climax and small reveals – were tame and uninspired.

 The characters were pretty awful.
 I couldn’t drum up much emotion for them.
-The mother was annoying, the detective was a silly caricature of what a detective should be, and Colin was lame.
+The mother was annoying, the detective was a silly caricature of what a detective should be, and Colin was a dud.
 He was written, seemingly, to be brooding and dark, but I found myself rolling my eyes at him extra hard at how much time he took to get the perfect “brooding” stubble beard.
 Being damaged is so sexy, you need the right aesthetic.

 The pacing of events felt clunky, resulting in a story that moved pretty slowly along with the ho-hum characters, who lacked depth and unique voices.
-(There’s also some subtle racism which felt lazy and unnecessary.
-Whoooo!)
+(There’s also some subtle racism which felt lazy and unnecessary.)